danwrisar/KMSIMG_NHS_EmissionsRecipeBook/README.md

 ## Change log

-* 04/11/2022 - The first externally-accesible release of the NHS Emissions Quantification Cookbook!
+* 04/11/2022 - The first externally-accesible release of the NHS Emission Quantification Recipe Book!
 The .pdf and .epub versions for general consumption will be released in December 2022.